Vincit/objection.js/newDoc/guide/models.md

 Models are created by inheriting from the [Model](/api/model.html) class.
 A [Model](/api/model.html) subclass represents a database table and instances of that class represent table rows.
 A [Model](/api/model.html) class can define [relationships](/guide/relations.html) (aka. relations, associations) to other models using the static [relationMappings](/api/model.html#static-relationmappings) property.

 In objection, all configuration is done through [Model](/api/model.html) classes and there is no global configuration or state.
 This allows you to create isolated components and for example to use multiple different databases with different configurations in one app.
 Most of the time you want the same configuration for all models and a good pattern is to create a `BaseModel` superclass and inherit all your models from that.
 You can then add all shared configuration to `BaseModel`.
-See the [Reference --> Model --> Static properties](/api/model.html#static-tablename) section for all available configuration options.
+See the the static properties in [API Reference --> class Model](/api/model.html#static-tablename) section for all available configuration options.

 Models can optionally define a [jsonSchema](/api/model.html#static-jsonschema) object that is used for input validation.
 Every time a [Model](/api/model.html) instance is created, it is validated against the [jsonSchema](/api/model.html#static-tablename).
-Note that [Model](/api/model.html) instances are implicitly created whenever you call [insert](/api/query-builder.html#insert), [insertGraph](/api/query-builder.html#insertgraph), [patch](/api/query-builder.html#patch) or any other method that takes model properties (no validation is done when reading from the database).
+Note that [Model](/api/model.html) instances are implicitly created whenever you call [insert](/api/query-builder.html#insert), [insertGraph](/api/query-builder.html#insertgraph), [patch](/api/query-builder.html#patch) or any other method that takes in model properties (no validation is done when reading from the database).

 Each model must have an identifier column.
 The identifier column name can be set using the [idColumn](/api/model.html#static-idcolumn) property. [idColumn](/api/model.html#static-idcolumn) defaults to `"id"`.
 If your table's identifier is something else, you need to set [idColumn](/api/model.html#static-idcolumn).
 Composite id can be set by giving an array of column names.
 Composite keys are first class citizens in objection.